 With 3 ties, 2 wins for Wise, and 1 for WorldRemit – the competition’s pretty close but it all comes down to your needs.

-Wise is better for you if you want a real mid-market exchange rate, want to save on fees, are a frequent traveler who wants to spend like a local, or want to transfer money to a bank or debit card.
-With the Wise calculator, you can immediately see the exact amount your recipient will receive with no sign-up required.
+Wise is better for you if you want want to send money to a bank account or card.
+They are more transparent do the basics so well.
+And as I mentioned if you are a traveler, or want to manage multiple currencies Wise wins.
+I also like the Wise calculator, where you can immediately see the exact amount your recipient will receive with no sign-up required.

 WorldRemit is better for you if want to send money to a cash pickup location, don’t mind the additional margin on the exchange rate and fees, or more delivery options.
 You can enjoy your first three transfers without any fees if you sign up here (use the code ‘3FREE‘)*